 - Animals have already been cloned and only politics and philosophy seem to be preventing the same for us.
 (What strange lingo will this bring forth?
 Are you the “natural instance” of yourself?
 You read it here first.)

 - Biochemists tell us they’ve decoded the chemical recipe of life—human genes—in the Human Genome project.
 This information is being forged in the furnace of today’s computing lab.
-The timeline at the end of this page present a running log of these laboratory advancements.

 - Computer processing power has consistently doubled every 18 months!
 The theories and labwork have moved past the initial exploration phase into practical experimentation.

-- Finally, knowledge is doubling every ten years.
+- Knowledge is doubling every ten years.